 - Employees may have their personal cell phone accessible, but it must be on silent or vibrate.
 Employees must limit any personal usage, including texting, to their breaks or lunch hour.
-Exceptions may be made in case of an emergency, but if an employee is at a public service desk, the employee should notify another employee and step away. - Personal headphones/earbuds should not be worn in public areas, during open hours.
+Exceptions may be made in case of an emergency, but if an employee is at a public service desk, the employee should notify another employee and step away. - Personal headphones/earbuds should not be worn at public service desks or when performing a duty with the intention of interacting with patrons (ex. greeting program participants).
+Staff may wear an earbud in one ear in other public areas as long as the staff member remains alert to their surroundings and is able assist patrons when necessary.
+Each Manager may determine headphone/earbud usage guidelines for staff areas and when the building is not open to the public.
 Each Manager may determine headphone/earbud usage guidelines for staff areas. - Violation of this policy can result in discipline, up to and including termination.